MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools.md

 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
-ms.date: 03/04/2022
+ms.date: 03/09/2022
 ---
 # What's New in DevTools (Microsoft Edge 99)

 The following sections list the announcements from the Microsoft Edge DevTools team.
-To try the latest features of DevTools and the Microsoft Edge DevTools extension for Visual Studio Code, read these announcements.
+To try the latest features of Microsoft Edge DevTools and of the Edge DevTools extension for Microsoft Visual Studio and Visual Studio Code, read these announcements.
 To stay up to date with the latest and greatest features in your developer tools, download the [Microsoft Edge preview channels](https://www.microsoftedgeinsider.com/download) and [follow the Microsoft Edge DevTools team on Twitter](https://twitter.com/EdgeDevTools).

 If you are on Windows, Linux, or macOS, consider using the Canary preview channel of Microsoft Edge as your default development browser.
 The preview channels give you access to the latest features of Microsoft Edge DevTools.

+To report a problem with DevTools or ask for a new feature, file an issue at the new [Microsoft Edge DevTools feedback repo](https://github.com/MicrosoftEdge/DevTools).

 <!-- ====================================================================== -->